 Yet another coeliac-friendly pizza spot, in the centre of Florence.
 Mister Pizza offers a gluten free option for nearly all of its dishes.
 The gluten free items are prepared in a dedicated kitchen area so you don’t need to fret about cross-contamination, then served on a special coloured plate for peace of mind.
 Some of my Instagram followers said this was the best gluten free pizza they had ever tried.
 Mister Pizza can also cater for dairy free and vegan customers.
 There are two restaurants in Florence – one in via Pietrapiana and one in Plaza del Duomo.

-A fully gluten free restaurant with all sorted of delicious food available, including fresh gluten free bread and pizzas.
+A fully gluten free bakery and cafe with all sorted of delicious food available, including fresh gluten free bread and pizzas.
 They also serve homemade gluten free pasta and desserts – all AIC accredited of course.
 It’s a bit out of the centre but is a good one to visit if you have some more time to spend wandering around Florence.

 Others to Try